sachindias/OctaCon/README.md

 ```

 In order to use TextaCon you need a phrase, scale type and root note.
-It can be implemented as below for the :
+It can be implemented as below:

 ```
 TextaCon.Run(phrase="₸H1Ⓢ ↿S ÅN ε×4M☧しE", scale="Major", root="C")